Taman Inquiry: The inquiry

-The inquiry, lead by Roger Salhany, Q.C., former justice of the Ontario Superior Court, heard almost two months of conflicting testimony, which suggested an inadequate investigation by police had forced Minuk, the special prosecutor, into the controversial plea bargain.
+The inquiry, led by Roger Salhany, Q.C., former justice of the Ontario Superior Court, heard almost two months of conflicting testimony, which suggested an inadequate investigation by police had forced Minuk, the special prosecutor, into the controversial plea bargain.

 Testimony revealed that Harvey-Zenk had spent the evening with other officers at a local restaurant and the home of another officer.
 Despite reports from the accident scene that Harvey-Zenk smelled of liquor, officers with him that evening denied having seen him drinking.
 Furthermore, a waitress who served the officers liquor throughout the evening testified that she was pressured to not "remember too much" by the restaurant's manager, who was "friends" with the officers.
 In response to the allegations other officers covered for Harvey-Zenk, Police Chief Keith McCaskill volunteered to testify, instructing his officers to "be truthful".
 (McCaskill was not chief at the time of the accident.)

 Officers involved in the investigation denied that they gave preferential treatment to Harvey-Zenk.
 Likewise, the prosecution has denied there were any favours given to the defence.

 The inquiry's final report was released in October 2008 and contained 14 recommendations.
 These recommendations included reforms to the manner police are investigated for crimes and resolving potential conflict of interest, increased training and implementation of victim impact statements, new guidelines for making plea bargains and increased training of the East St. Paul police.
 The province has claimed to have implemented most of these recommendations; however they chose to disband the East St. Paul police, replacing them with Royal Canadian Mounted Police officers, rather than offer training.